Swiss bank account

 Opening a bank account in Switzerland: advantages

-The country has a Depositor Protection Agreement, which means that when opening an account in a Swiss bank in USA, all types of cash deposits, including securities, are protected in the event of the banking institution’s bankruptcy.
+• Depositor Protection Agreement: When opening an account in a Swiss bank, all types of cash deposits, including securities, are protected in the event of the banking institution’s bankruptcy.

-Banks in this country provide their customers with electronic funds transfer, encryption, and electronic signature services.
+• Advanced financial services: Banks in this country provide their customers with electronic funds transfer, encryption, and electronic signature services.

 With the passage of the Foreign Account Tax Treatment Act (FACTA), U.S. filers in Switzerland are subject to stricter regulation by the Internal Revenue Service.
 As a result, many Swiss banks will require US clients to complete additional documents and financial disclosures.
-Therefore, when opening a bank account in Switzerland as a US resident, it is recommended that large banks operating in major cities such as Zurich, Geneva, and Basel be considered.
+Therefore, when opening a Swiss bank account as a US resident, it is recommended that large banks operating in major cities such as Zurich, Geneva, and Basel be considered.

 Opening a bank account in Switzerland